Zero65Tech/indian-stock-market/README.md

 # indian-stock-market

-This utility provides functions to manage and query information related to trading schedules, market openings, and expiries for financial instruments.
+This utility provides functions to manage and query information related to trading schedules, market openings, and expiries for Indian Stock Market.
 The utility is written in JavaScript and can be used in Node.js environments.

 ## Features